ROCm/omnitrace/docs/how-to/understanding-omnitrace-output.rst

                      )
                   )

-This script applied to the corresponding JSON output from the :ref:`text-output-example-label` section would be:
+The result of applying this script to the corresponding JSON output from the :ref:`text-output-example-label` section is as follows:

 .. code-block:: shell